-In line with the whole ideology behind the formation of the EU, another advantage is that member states enjoy free trade without the need to pay additional taxation.
-This helps members maintain competitive prices.
+These regulations enable the European Union member states to enjoy free trade without the need to pay additional taxation, enabling them to maintain competitive prices.

-Since it speaks on behalf of millions of citizens, the EU can ensure that concerns of its member states are taken seriously and heard internationally.
-It allows the EU to have more significant power in the international scene.
+Since the EU represents millions of citizens, it ensures that the concerns of its member states are taken seriously and heard internationally.
+This way, the European Union members gain significant power in the international scene with advantages such as:

-Right of of establishment and freedom to provide services; and
+Right of establishment and freedom to provide services

 Find out more about the European Union here.

 Intrigued?
 Here is how it works.